Get The Best Divorce Team Of Advisers You Can

 Also, be certain to insure your plan.
 If your ex-spouse dies prematurely or becomes disabled, it may cut off your settlement income.
 Make life and disability insurance part of the package.
 That way your financial security will be intact if your partner dies, or suffers a serious injury or illness.

-Consider hiring an independent custody advisor.
-Many judges appoint a custody evaluator at the start of a custody case, and will often rely heavily on this expert's advice.
+Consider hiring an independent custody adviser.
+Many judges appoint a custody evaluator at the start of a custody case, and will often rely heavily on this expert’s advice.
 Good strategy is called for in these circumstances.
-If you hire your own independent custody advisor to assist with developing a court strategy, you can be coached on the best approach to dealing with the evaluator the judge appoints, and have your expert review the reports provided to the Court for weak spots.
+If you hire your own independent custody adviser to assist with developing a court strategy, you can be coached on the best approach to dealing with the evaluator the judge appoints, and have your expert review the reports provided to the court for weak spots.